rayjolt/100-days-of-code/log.md

 **Today's Progress**: Started the next course in the deeplearning.ai speciality: "Convolutional Neural Networks".
 So far I've watched the videos on the basic theory of the convolution operation.

 **Thoughts:** It turns out that the convolution operation is used for edge detection, which I found pretty interesting.
 I have yet to see how it fits in with neural netsm but that will come in the next few days as I work through the course.

+### Day 83: 11 June 2017

+**Today's Progress**: Did the quiz for week one of the Convolutional Neural Networks course (ConvNet from now on).

+**Thoughts:** The quiz had a couple of tricky questions, but maybe not as tricky as the quizzes for the previous course.
+I'm feeling pretty good about the basics of ConvNets now.
+I'm looking forward to the programming exercises so I can actually make one myself.